Predictive maintenance instead of breakdown service

 Maintenance meets artificial intelligence

-Once the groundwork is done under the hood: A future-proof telematic control unit (TCU) has been selected, the sensors and software for efficient data collection and transmission have been implemented, and device management— including remote diagnostics and monitoring—is secured, predictive maintenance can begin.
-The next step is to process and visualize the data.
-Even though condition monitoring already supervises the condition of machines with sensor data, this condition-based maintenance only becomes truly predictive, in the sense of predictive maintenance, when artificial intelligence is brought into play.
+Once the homework under the bonnet has been done, i.e. a future-proof Telematic Control Unit (TCU) has been selected, the sensors and software for efficient data collection and transmission have been implemented and device management is in the bag - including remote diagnostics and monitoring - predictive maintenance can begin.
+The next step is to process and visualise the data.
+Even if the condition of machines is already being monitored with the help of sensor data: This condition-based maintenance only becomes truly predictive - in the sense of predictive maintenance - when artificial intelligence comes into play.

 Digital twins look further ahead

-As an international B2B platform, Systems & Components not only showcases the latest technologies but also facilitates expert exchange and discussion of central future topics.
-The increasing importance of data-driven forecasting models in predictive maintenance is also demonstrated by expert presentations that will be held as part of the Expert Stage of Systems & Components, under the overarching theme of "Digital Services".
-However, as these trends are extrapolated based on past events, there is a lack of data on failure scenarios that have not yet occurred.
+As an international B2B meeting place, SYSTEMS & COMPONENTS not only showcases the latest technologies, but also facilitates professional dialogue and the discussion of key future topics.
+The fact that the data-driven forecasting models of predictive maintenance are becoming increasingly important is also demonstrated by the expert presentations that will be held as part of the SYSTEMS & COMPONENTS Expert Stage under the key theme of "Digital Services".
+However, as these trends are extrapolated on the basis of past events, there is a lack of data on failure scenarios that have not yet occurred.